 A defensive centerman whose fierce leadership and clutch performances earned him the Selke Trophy twice and captained the Buffalo Sabres to the Stanley Cup Final.

-Michael Peca played hockey with a quiet intensity that made him one of the most respected two-way forwards of his generation.
-While he never put up gaudy offensive numbers, his value was immeasurable.
+Michael Peca won the Frank J. Selke Trophy twice as the NHL's best defensive forward, first with the Buffalo Sabres in 1997.
+Born in 1974, he played with a quiet intensity that made him a respected two-way center.
 He was a shadow in the defensive zone, a master of the face-off circle, and a catalyst for shorthanded goals.
-His defining chapter came with the Buffalo Sabres, where he was named captain and his relentless checking and timely scoring helped drive a hard-working team to the 1999 Stanley Cup Final.
-After a contract dispute led him to the New York Islanders, he won a second Selke Trophy, cementing his reputation.
-Peca's game was built on intelligence, anticipation, and a competitive fire that burned brightest when matching up against the league's top stars, making him the prototype for the modern shutdown center.
+As captain of the Sabres, his relentless checking and timely scoring helped drive the team to the 1999 Stanley Cup Final.
+After a contract dispute sent him to the New York Islanders, he won a second Selke Trophy.
+Peca's game relied on intelligence, anticipation, and a competitive fire that matched up against the league's top stars.

 1965–1980